Miss Julie (2014 film): Plot

 The movie starts with a young Miss Julie aimlessly wandering in the empty confines of her family's manor house.
 We hear her calling to her absent mother and walking by a babbling brook where she sees one of her dolls stuck in a tree.
 She lets out a snicker at the sight of the abandoned doll, and leaves the brook.

-We jump to Midsummer Night 1890, where the same manor is deserted, save for three individuals; Kathleen the cook (Samantha Morton), John the valet (Colin Farrell) and Miss Julie (Jessica Chastain), the Baron's daughter.
+The movie jumps to Midsummer Night 1890, where the same manor is deserted, save for three individuals; Kathleen the cook (Samantha Morton), John the valet (Colin Farrell) and Miss Julie (Jessica Chastain), the Baron's daughter.
 Kathleen and John immediately gossip about the lady of the house, specifically how she forced John to dance with her.
 Kathleen and John are engaged and John doesn't fail to take pleasure in Kathleen's jealous reaction.

-And then, Miss Julie enters.
+Miss Julie enters.
 Kathleen takes her leave to look after Miss Julie's suffering dog, while the young aristocrat, who appears to be in a mischievous sort of mood, traps John.
 The night grows stranger still, as servant and lady exchange impassioned monologues composed of lustful innuendoes and agonizing tension.

 John confesses that he's been in love with her since he first laid eyes on her as a child, but the next moment sees him quick to remind her of their vastly different positions in the class system.
 Miss Julie is just as capricious, ordering John around like a slave, and then transforming into a damsel in distress.
 The back-and-forth continues, until lust overpowers them both and they end up in John's bedroom.
 Kathleen listens to their coupling through John's bedroom door before returning to her own bedroom and weeping inconsolably.